Totonac culture

 The Totonac culture or Totonec culture was a culture that existed among the indigenous Mesoamerican Totonac people who lived mainly in Veracruz and northern Puebla.
 Originally, they formed a confederation of cities, but, in later times, it seems that they were organized in three dominions: North, South and Serran.

 Its economy was agricultural and commercial.
 They had large urban centers such as: El Tajín (300–1200), which represents the height of the Totonac culture, Papantla (900–1519) and Cempoala (900–1519).

-The three centers or three hearts of their culture stand out for the very varied ceramics, the stone sculpture, the monumental architecture and advanced urban conception of the cities.
-Advances and perfection of forms achieved in the production of yokes, palms, axes, snakes, smiley faces and monumental mud sculptures are admirable.
+The Totonac culture is known for their varied ceramics, the stone sculpture, the architecture and advanced urban conception of the cities.
+There were advances and forms made in the production of yokes, palms, axes, snakes, smiley faces and monumental mud sculptures.

 Toponymy

 According to the Dictionary of the Nahuatl or Mexican Language, the term totonaca is the plural of totonacatl and refers to the inhabitants of the province of Totonacapan.
 Some authors have pointed out that the term "totonaco" means "man of hot earth".
 In the Totonac language this word is composed by the terms tu'tu or a'ktu'tu referring to the number "three" and nacu meaning "heart ".
 The Totonacs use this term in the sense that Cempoala, Tajín and the Castillo de Teayo are the three representative centers of the group.